mifort-github/createTestosterone/README.md

 > [!TIP]
 > This is a <b>FORGE ONLY</b> addon, we recommend using <strong><a href="https://modrinth.com/mod/emi">EMI</a>/<a href="https://modrinth.com/mod/jei">JEI</a>/<a href="https://modrinth.com/mod/rei">REI</a></strong>

-An Addon for Create: Estrogen that adds usable testosterone, along with new items and more!

 <h3><code>Features</code></h3>

-The mod utilizes some features from Create: Estrogen for the making of testosterone items.
 With the addition of the Testosterone Pill so comes a new process line and the new Man Power effect!

 The Man Power Effect gives you the ability to <b>Negate Damage</b> for a few hits, before starting a cooldown.
 This is useful if your friends can't keep their hands off firearms...